Liars' Brains Are Wired Differently

 "Lying is the mother of all violence." --Gandhi

-For more about liars, see the article, Malignant Narcissism: Quotations from M. Scott Peck's book, People of the Lie.
+For more about liars, see the article, Characteristics of Malignant Narcissism: Quotations from M. Scott Peck's book, People of the Lie.